 For practical reasons, these people will probably sell their home to move closer to the new workplace.
 That could be a good move...

-In fact, the real estate agent's retribution, as well as all moving costs could be fully deductible from income made at the new workplace!
+In fact, the real estate broker's retribution, as well as all moving costs could be fully deductible from income made at the new workplace!

 We can see that many costs are deductible, even notary fees and property transfer tax for the new residence can be deducted if the former residence is sold and a new residence is acquired!